kbxwallet/Withdrawals-API/README.md

-min_amount|Minimum amount to withdraw max_amount|Maximum amount to withdraw memo|Stellar memo fee_percent|Percentage Fee that will charged for the withdrawal
+min_amount|Minimum amount to withdraw max_amount|Maximum amount to withdraw memo|Stellar memo fee_percent|Percentage Fee that will be charged for the withdrawal